vikramnayyar/Restaurant-Rating-Prediction/README.md

 ## Introduction
 An app is developed that predicts the rating of a Bangalore restaurant.
 This is based on six user inputs.
 The app was trained using <b>sklearn</b> models and is developed in <b>Streamlit</b>.

-This project was completed as a part of internship at iNeuron.

 ## Dataset
 The dataset consists of actual information obtained from Zomato.
 This consists <b>51717</b> restaurants and <b>17</b> features.
 The dataset was uploaded by Himanshu Poddar in Kaggle.
 Besides, a recently updated dataset can be obtained using web scraping.